adunning/spring-harvest/spring-harvest.rst

 | Only a sere monk’s habit, and much dust,
 | As of a body crumbled in the grave.

-| And while they wondered what these things might be,
+| [pg 23] And while they wondered what these things might be,
 | At last spake forth the oldest of them all,
 | Burdened with hundred winters in his soul:
 | “I can remember, when my years were young,
-  Hearing the old monks say, one went from here
+| Hearing the old monks say, one went from here
-  When spring was on the earth, as it is now,
+| When spring was on the earth, as it is now,
-  Some five-score years ago, and was not seen
+| Some five-score years ago, and was not seen
-  Again, though search was made in all the land.”
+| Again, though search was made in all the land.”

 | And some believed this was the same, and all
 | Forgot it in a sennight’s silent toil.